Where is hot in September

 If you’ve used up all your holiday allowance – or just fancy getting away for a few days of sunshine – September is also a great month for a European city break.
-In Spain, Madrid and Barcelona both enjoy temperatures in the mid 20s, although Barcelona has the advantage of a city beach.
+In Spain, Madrid and Barcelona both enjoy temperatures in the mid-20s, although Barcelona has the advantage of a city beach.
 Further south, Seville is still hot with temperatures of 32°C, so you’ll want to pace yourself and avoid the midday sun.

 In Italy, Florence reaches 26°C and Rome 27°C – ideal temperatures for some lazy sightseeing and al fresco meals.
 Venice – never the best place to visit in high summer – is starting to become civilised again as the crowds drift away.
 The ultimate way to get there is on the Orient Express from London.
-You can also take a luxury hotel barge across the Venetian lagoon.
-Details here.
+You can also join a luxury hotel barge cruise across the Venetian lagoon.

 Long haul destinations